DALLAS — Today in Aviation, the Ukrainian flying behemoth Antonov An-225 set 110 new world records during a single flight in 1989.

 According to Antonov Airlines, The AN-225 has set 214 national and 124 world records in its lifetime, including the transportation of the heaviest payload ever airlifted at 253,820 kg.

 Christened the Myria or ‘Dream,’ the An-225 was developed in the early 1980s by the Ukrainian Antonov Design Bureau.
 It was created initially to transport the ‘Buran’ Soviet space shuttle from their building site near Moscow to the launch pad at Baikonur Cosmodrome.
-Its maiden flight took place on December 21, 1988, from the factory airfield in Svyatoshyn.
+Its maiden flight occurred on December 21, 1988, from the factory airfield in Svyatoshyn.

 The jet has a 290-foot wingspan, with a maximum take-off weight of 640 tonnes.
 Depending on configuration and cargo, its range varied between 4,000 and 15,000 km.
 Its landing gear had some 32 wheels to support the immense loads it could carry.
 Inside was a special crane that could lift 30,000 kilograms.